We’re excited to announce the CITMA Autumn Conference 2019, taking place in Birmingham’s ICC for the second year running.

 Gordon Humphreys, Chairman of the Fifth Board of Appeal, EUIPO

-Gordon holds an LL.B from the University of Buckingham, an LL.M from the University of Wales and a master`s degree in economic law from the University of Liège.
+Gordon holds an LL.B from the University of Buckingham, an LL.M from the University of Wales, and a master`s degree in economic law from the University of Liège as well as a post-graduate diploma from the University of Alicante.
 He qualified as a barrister of England and Wales and was admitted to the Brussels Bar as an avocat in 1994.

-Following a period in private practice in Luxembourg, he joined the legal department of the OHIM in 1997, acting in several of the earliest Community Trade Mark cases before the (then) Court of First Instance.
-He was Head of the Register Service from 2002-2005 before taking up his duties as a member of the OHIM Boards of Appeal in December 2005, handling both trade mark and design cases.
-Since 1 September 2014, he has been Chairman of the Fifth Board of Appeal.
+Following a period in private practice in Luxembourg, he joined the Legal Department of the EUIPO in 1997, acting in several of the earliest trade mark cases before the (then) Court of First Instance.
+He was Head of the Register Service from 2002-2005 before taking up his duties as a member of the Boards of Appeal in December 2005, handling both trade mark and design cases.
+Since September 2014, he has been Chairman of the Fifth Board of Appeal.